 Phu Kradueng is the most popular mountain to climb in Northeastern Thailand.
 It is located in the Loei Province.
 Phu Kradueng translates into “Bell Mountain.”
 The mountain is in Phu Kradueng National Park which became the second national park in Thailand.
 Generally, it is a sandstone mountain, but there are also granite cliffs on top of the plateau.
 The most obvious thing that stands out about the peak is its huge plateau which stretches for miles.
 You’ll be able to see the mountain from far away because of its size.
 In winter, Phu Kradueng is usually covered in clouds and fog.
 The temperature on top of the plateau can reach freezing.

 An interesting thing that makes Phu Kradueng unique is that hikers can buy refreshments at various rest areas, called "sam", along the way.
 These are wooden straw huts that villagers have set up for people to buy whatever they need.
 At first I didn't think I would like the sams but I was pleasently surprised and it was actually kind of neat.
 People were really nice and offered water to anyone who needed it.
 You could have Thai food cooked up in 20 minutes and have a cold drink.
-You can even order a Singha, Thailand's most popular brand of beer.
+You can even order a Singha if you like.

 The trail up Phu Kradueng starts right behind the visitor center.
 It is a steep climb but most people will have no problem if they take their time.
 The trail starts climbing immediately and gives a good indication of what the rest of the route will be like.
 Sam Haek offers your first viewpoint and food and water are available here.
 The trail levels off a little and goes through a nice area were ferns are quite plentiful all around the trail.
 It gradually starts climbing steeper and switchbacks are used to hike up.
 This is where we saw monkeys swinging in the trees.
 There were about a dozen of them.